10 Amazing Outer Space Books For Your Preschooler

 Publisher: UK Children's

 A little boy loves stars and wants to catch one to be his friend.
 Should he use his rocket ship or fly on a seagull or lasso it with his father's lifeboat?
-Full of tender illustrations, the boy's story of dreams and disappointments will strike a positive chord.
+Full of tender illustrations, the boy's story of dreams and disappointments will strike a positive chord with your little one.

 5. The Color Thief by Gabriel Alborozo

 Zot's planet is gray with no colour at all.
 Entranced by the melange of colours on Earth, Zot travels to Earth and decides to take away some colours to his own planet.
 When he is about to run away with his loot, something stops him in his tracks.
-This heartwarming tale gives some valuable lessons about kindness, friendship, and doing the right thing.
+Your child will learn some valuable lessons about kindness, friendship, and doing the right thing from this heart-warming tale.

 6. Life on Mars by Jon Agee